-In today’s changing and uncertain world, aerospace engineering companies are seeking the ways to design and develop new products faster and with less cost.
-Digital transformation in general and digitalization in particular take product development to a fundamentally new level as well as make it possible to reduce production costs and keep customers satisfied.
-So, every company that wants to stay competitive in the market must digitalize its processes sooner or later.
+In today’s changing and uncertain world, aerospace companies are seeking ways to design and develop new products faster and with less cost.
+Digital transformation in general and digitalization in particular take aerospace operations to a fundamentally new level as well as make it possible to reduce production costs, improve operational efficiency, and keep customers satisfied.
+So, every company that wants to stay competitive in the market must embrace digital transformation sooner or later.

 However, this process often comes with numerous obstacles.
-In this article, we’ll explore the most significant digitalization challenges that aerospace engineering companies face and outline the ways to address them.
+In this article, we’ll explore the most significant challenges of aerospace digital transformation and outline the ways to address them.
 Let’s get started.

-So, in this article, we’ll focus on the use of digital technologies by aerospace engineering companies and related challenges they have to address.
+In this article, we’ll focus on the use of technologies driving digital transformation in aerospace companies and related challenges they have to address.

 Digital twin

 A digital twin is a digital representation of a physical object at a certain moment.
-Combined with other Industry 4.0 technologies, it allows aerospace engineers to conduct various experiments with the virtual copy of an airplane or a spacecraft.
+Combined with other Industry 4.0 technologies, it allows aerospace engineers to conduct various experiments with the virtual copy of an airplane or a spacecraft, e.g., test design changes and predict performance.
 As a result, it increases productivity, minimizes risks, improves product quality, and reduces production time.
+But it’s not only aerospace engineering that benefits from this technology.
+The other areas are:

 Digital thread

 Digital thread refers to the sharing of product lifecycle data up and down the extended supply chain via a communication framework.
-It’s important for aerospace engineering, as it can introduce agile engineering to a company.
+It plays a key role in aerospace digital transformation.
+For example, as for aerospace engineering, it can introduce agile engineering to a company.
 The technology creates an integrated and open design ecosystem that accelerates product development and tackles the most complex problems of engineering and design and in such a way transforms classical engineering approaches.
 [2]

 Additive manufacturing (3D printing)

-The technology makes it possible to optimize production of some aircraft and rocket parts, as 3D printing requires less raw material and is less time-consuming than traditional manufacturing.
+The technology has a huge impact on aerospace engineering.
+In particular, makes it possible to optimize production of some aircraft and rocket parts, as 3D printing requires less raw material and is less time-consuming than traditional manufacturing.
 In addition, the 3D printed parts are more lightweight, which optimizes fuel consumption.

 These technologies are used to develop lightweight and durable components which are a high priority when designing an aircraft.
 AI combined with generative design allows engineers to examine a variety of design options within a short period of time and come up with the optimum product design.
 [3]